haimlust/Finding-Lane-Lines/writeup_template.md

 ### Lines ->Lanes
 Using the above `average_lines` function, we can calculate average slope and intercept for the left and right lanes of each image.
-We still need to convert the slope and intercept into pixel points Let's define functions to help us with that.
+We still need to convert the slope and intercept into pixel points wewill  define functions to help us with that.